José Martí: Death

-I will die facing the sun.")

 The death of Martí was a blow to the "aspirations of the Cuban rebels, inside and outside of the island, but the fighting continued with alternating successes and failures until the entry of the United States into the war in 1898".

 Political ideology

 Liberalism

 Martí's political ideas were shaped by his early encounter with Krausist liberalism and its defense of spirituality and solidarity.
 Radical liberalism in Latin America during this time period often took on a nationalist and anti-imperialist cast, as shown by the examples of Francisco Bilbao in Chile, Benito Juárez in Mexico, José Santos Zelaya in Nicaragua, and Ramón Emeterio Betances in Puerto Rico, whom Martí deeply admired and considered one of his teachers.
 An increasingly radicalized liberalism emphasizing democratic participation, economic equality, national sovereignty, and supplemented by his exposure to doctrines such as Georgism, remained the dominant basis of Martí's outlook.

 Cuban independence

 Martí wrote extensively about Spanish colonial control and the threat of US expansionism into Cuba.
 To him, it was unnatural that Cuba was controlled and oppressed by the Spanish government, when it had its own unique identity and culture.
-In his pamphlet from February 11, 1873, called "The Spanish Republic and the Cuban Revolution", he argued that "Cubans do not live as Spaniards live....
+In his pamphlet from 11 February 1873, called "The Spanish Republic and the Cuban Revolution", he argued that "Cubans do not live as Spaniards live....
 They are nourished by a different system of trade, have links with different countries, and express their happiness through quite contrary customs.
 There are no common aspirations or identical goals linking the two peoples, or beloved memories to unite them. ...
 Peoples are only united by ties of fraternity and love.".